Sol N. Sheridan

-Solomon Neill Sheridan Jr. (December 10, 1858 – January 23, 1936) was an American historian, newspaperman, and author.
+Solomon Neill Sheridan Jr. (December 10, 1858 – January 23, 1936) was an American historian, newspaperman, and writer.

 Early years

 Sheridan was born in St. Joseph, Missouri, in 1858, the son of Solomon N. Sheridan and Anne Byrne Sheridan.
 He moved to Ventura, California, with his parents and six siblings in 1873.

 Newspaperman

 Sheridan began working in the newspaper business for the Ventura Signal, which was owned by his brother E. M. Sheridan.
 He next moved to San Francisco and in 1882 became a correspondent for the San Francisco Chronicle in Washington, D.C.
 By 1890, he had moved to Arizona where he helped found The Arizona Republican.

 In 1898, he was a war correspondent during the Spanish–American War, reporting from Guam and the Philippines as a correspondent for The San Francisco Call and the New York Herald.
 He was aboard the USS Charleston to report on the Spanish surrender at Guam.
 After the war, he traveled extensively through Asia and the Pacific and became the associate editor of the Pacific Commercial Advertiser in Honolulu.